couscousdude/monkeybench/src/README.md

 <br />

 > [!TIP]
-> To begin the exam, click on the first section in the sidebar.
-You may go
+> To begin the exam, click on the first section in the sidebar,
-> through the sections in any order.
-When you are finished, read through
+> or click the right navigation arrow on the right of the screen.
+You
-> the "Conclusion" section, and you're done.
+> may go through the sections in any order, but remember that you cannot return to a previous question.
+When you are finished, read through the "Conclusion" section, and you're done.
 Good luck!